Back to California

 Limits and Unknowns

-• The bill does not specify how disagreements about payment rates will be resolved.
+• The bill does not specify how disagreements over rates will be resolved.

-• It is unclear what happens if a PACE organization misses the deadline to submit feedback on proposed rates.
+• It is unclear what constitutes a 'reasonable date' for PACE organizations to submit feedback on proposed rates.

 Bill History